 Full fire department consolidation between five southern Milwaukee County communities will not happen, if Greendale has something to say about it.

-Discussions on fire department consolidation have continued since a report about the cost benefits of consolidation was released in late May.
+Discussions on fire department consolidation have continued since was released in late May.

 The Public Policy Forum report identifies ways in which fire departments in Greenfield, Greendale, Hales Corners, Oak Creek and Franklin could consolidate and save money — including combining all five into one.
 The study comes after about a year of research, involving fire chiefs and administrators from all five communities who explored the range of consolidation possibilities.